wildtechgarden/zen-theme-hugo-wtg/README.md

 ## Multilingual

-Arabic, Danish, Finnish, English, Hebrew, French, German, Norwegian, Portuguese and Swedish translations are included and you can easily add more to the `i18n` site directory.
+Partial Arabic, Danish, Finnish, English, Hebrew, French, German, Norwegian, Portuguese and Swedish translations are included and you can easily add more to the `i18n` site directory.
 All but English and Swedish are contributed by users, thanks!
+English and Swedish translations are [Frederick Jonsson](https://xdeb.net/), the author of the [Zen theme for Hugo](https://github.com/frjo/hugo-theme-zen).

 A language selector will be included on sites with more than one language.
 Add `languageName` to your language configuration, this is what will be displayed in the selector.